ARM-software/ebbr/source/ebbr.rst

 - EfiWarmReset()

-.. note:: When Runtime Services and PSCI co-exist, it is anticipated that Operating System calls to reset the system will go via Runtime Services and not directly to PSCI.
+.. note:: On platforms implementing the Power State Coordination Interface specification[PSCI_], it is still required that EBBR compliant Operating Systems calls to reset the system will go via Runtime Services and not directly to PSCI.

 Set Variable
 ------------